sasja-san/vscode-remote-debug-example/README.md

 # vscode-remote-debug-example
-A tutorial on how you set up remote debugging from with in VS Code.
+A tutorial on how you set up remote debugging of Rust code from with in VS Code.